lj020326/ansible-datacenter/docs/infra-secret-management-sw-overview.md

 Reading the developer docs for plugins, I'm guessing the implementation is in Ruby as well.
 The server documentation lists Postgres and Nginx as other services within the container.
-It is possible to run multiple appliances in a master-follower setup, but it is unclear if automated failover is included in the base setup or must be done externally.
+It is possible to run multiple appliances in a primary-replica setup, but it is unclear if automated failover is included in the base setup or must be done externally.
 The main Conjur website has been completely taken over by marketing and sales gobbledygook; the developer documentation is a much more useful source of information.